Transcription jobs for beginners

 To apply at Verbalink, you need to send them your resume and cover letter after which you”ll take 2 tests consisting of 13-minute long audio files.

-A foot pedal is required but no experience needed to apply.
+A foot pedal is required but no experience is needed to apply.

 Transcription rates start from $0.85 per audio minute with payments made monthly via PayPal or bank transfer.

-This Canadian-based transcription company offers a number of services including transcription and real-time captioning.
+This Canadian-based transcription company offers several services including transcription and real-time captioning.